vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Feature** | **Details**
 --- | ---
 **Threat analytics** | Learn what threats are currently relevant in your organization, assess threat severity, drill down into specific threat reports, and identity what actions are needed.
 Different types of threat analytics reports are available.
-**Intel profiles** | Review curated threat intelligence content organized by threat actors, tools,and known vulnerabilities.
+**Intel profiles** | Review curated threat intelligence content organized by threat actors, tools, and known vulnerabilities.
 **Intel Explorer** | Review threat intelligence, and drill down to search and investigate.
-**Intel projects** | Review and create porjects to organize indicators of interest and indicators of compromize from an investigation.
+**Intel projects** | Review and create projects to organize indicators of interest and indicators of compromise from an investigation.
 A project includes associated artifacts and a detailed history of names, descriptions, collaborators, and monitoring profiles.

 For more information, see [Threat analytics](/defender-xdr/threat-analytics).

 ## Assets

 The **Assets** page provides a unified view of all your discovered and protected assets, including devices, users, mailboxes, and apps.
-You can see the total number of assets of each types, and drill down into specific asset details.
+You can see the total number of assets of each type, and drill down into specific asset details.

 :::image type="content" source="media/overview-defender-portal/device-inventory-page.png" alt-text="Screenshot of the Device Inventory page in the Microsoft Defender portal" lightbox="media/overview-defender-portal/device-inventory-page.png":::